 Under some of our customer clinical trial agreements, we make payments to our customers for reimbursements of clinical trial materials and for specified clinical documentation related to their use of our OCS products.
 Because some of these payments do not provide us with a separately identifiable benefit, we record such payments as a reduction of revenue from the customer, resulting in our net revenue presentation.
-We recorded reimbursable clinical trial costs as a reduction of revenue of \$0.5 million and \$1.2 million, for the fiscal three and six months ended June 30, 2020, respectively, and \$0.5 million and \$1.2 million for the fiscal three and six months ended June 29, 2019, respectively.
+We recorded reimbursable clinical trial costs as a reduction of revenue of \$0.9 million and \$2.1 million, for the fiscal three and nine months ended September 30, 2020, respectively, and \$0.7 million and \$1.8 million for the fiscal three and nine months ended September 28, 2019, respectively.

 In March 2018, we received our first FDA PMA for the OCS Lung, and we began commercial sales of this product in the United States during the fourth quarter of 2018.
-In May 2019, we received our second FDA PMA approval for the OCS Lung for additional clinical indications.
+In May 2019, we received our second FDA PMA for the OCS Lung for additional clinical indications.
 Therefore, our net revenue in the United States for the OCS Lung is now derived primarily from commercial sales and consists of sales of OCS disposable sets and, to a much lesser extent, sales of OCS Consoles.
-In 2019, we also recorded revenue from clinical trial sales of the OCS Lung for our OCS Lung EXPAND II Trial, which stopped enrollment as of June 24, 2019 since we received FDA PMA approval for the OCS Lung EXPAND indication.
+In 2019, we also recorded revenue from clinical trial sales of the OCS Lung for our OCS Lung EXPAND II Trial, which stopped enrollment as of June 24, 2019 since we received FDA PMA for the OCS Lung EXPAND indication.

-In the United States, we expect to continue to only have clinical trial sales for our OCS Heart and OCS Liver products until we receive similar FDA PMA approvals for those products.
+In the United States, we expect to continue to only have clinical trial sales for our OCS Heart and OCS Liver products until we receive similar FDA PMA for those products.
 Our net revenue in the United States for OCS Heart and OCS Liver products fluctuates from period to period as a result of the timing of patient enrollment in our clinical trials.
-Historically, our net revenue during periods of patient enrollment has been higher due to the sale of OCS disposable sets for use during these clinical trials, as compared to periods during which our clinical trials were not actively enrolled.
+Historically, our net revenue during periods of patient enrollment has been higher due to the sale of OCS disposable sets for use during these clinical trials, as compared to periods during which our clinical trials were not actively enrolling.
 Our OCS Heart EXPAND Trial began patient enrollment in September 2015 and completed patient enrollment in March 2018.
-Our Liver PROTECT Trial began enrollment in January 2016 and completed enrollment in October 2019.
-Our OCS Heart EXPAND Continued Access Protocol (CAP) Trial and our OCS Heart DCD Trial began patient enrollment in May 2019 and December 2019, respectively, and are currently enrolling patients.
-Our OCS Liver PROTECT CAP Trial began patient enrollment in February 2020 and is currently enrolling patients.
+Our OCS Liver PROTECT Trial began enrollment in January 2016 and completed enrollment in October 2019.
+Our OCS Heart EXPAND CAP began patient enrollment in May 2019 and is currently enrolling patients.
+Our OCS Heart DCD Trial began patient enrollment in December 2019 and has completed enrolling patients.
+Our OCS Heart DCD CAP has been approved by the FDA and we anticipate that we will begin enrolling patients by the end of 2020 or early 2021.
+Our OCS Liver PROTECT CAP began patient enrollment in February 2020 and is currently enrolling patients.
 Our net revenue may continue to fluctuate from period to period as a result of the timing of ongoing clinical trials in which our OCS products are used.

-Through June 30, 2020, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials) and our net revenue has been generated primarily from sales of OCS disposable sets and, to a much lesser extent, sales of OCS Consoles.
+Through September 30, 2020, all of our sales outside of the United States have been commercial sales (unrelated to any clinical trials) and our net revenue has been generated primarily from sales of OCS disposable sets and, to a much lesser extent, sales of OCS Consoles.